Bionic Advisers: The future of financial advice?

 Could this herald the beginning of the era of bionic advice: a hybrid of human judgement backed by an all-knowing and intelligent assistant adviser?
 This will take advice to new heights, with real-time intelligent, engaging and personalised reporting without adding to the cost.

-Robo advice
+Robo financial advice

-Robo advice has used very little AI to date.
+Robo financial advice has used very little AI to date.
 It has typically consisted of automating onboarding journeys and offering digital simplified model portfolio journeys so that little human intervention is required to set up a client.
 Whilst streamlining some back office processes, supporting compliance and paraplanning and automating data capture are all useful, they hardly scratch the surface when it comes to the potential of generative, large language model-based AI.

 ‘Serious AI' has so far only been used in niche areas, such as fraud prevention or text recognition.
 The next wave of AI was set to be focused on gaining insights from large quantities of data using machine learning techniques.
 This is a still very much a live and productive area of progress.